mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     ```
 3. Run `terraform plan -generate-config-out=free_cluster.tf`.
 This should generate a `free_cluster.tf` file with your Free cluster in it.
 4. Run `terraform apply`.
 You should see the resource(s) imported: `Apply complete!
 Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
+5. Remove the "default" fields.
+Many fields of this resource are optional.
+Look for fields with a `null` or `0` value.
-5. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
+6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
 All fields in the generated configuration have static values.
 Look in your previous configuration for:
    - variables, for example: `var.project_id`
    - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
-6. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_advanced_cluster.this.X`.
+7. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_advanced_cluster.this.X`.
-7. Update any shared-tier data source blocks to refer to `mongodbatlas_advanced_cluster`.
+8. Update any shared-tier data source blocks to refer to `mongodbatlas_advanced_cluster`.
-8. Replace your existing clusters with the ones from `free_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
+9. Replace your existing clusters with the ones from `free_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
 Without this step, Terraform creates a plan to delete your existing cluster.
-9. Remove the import block created in step 2.
+10. Remove the import block created in step 2.
-10. Re-run `terraform apply` to ensure you have no planned changes: `No changes.
+11. Re-run `terraform plan` to ensure you have no planned changes: `No changes.
 Your infrastructure matches the configuration.`

 ## From Serverless to Flex

+**Please ensure your Serverless instance meets the following requirements to migrate to Flex:**
+- <= 5GB of data
+- no privatelink or continuous backup
+- < 500 ops/sec consistently.

 ### Pre-Autoconversion Migration Procedure

+**NOTE:** We recommend waiting until March 2025 or later for Serverless instances to autoconvert.

 1. Create a new Flex Cluster directly from your `.tf` file, e.g.: